 welcome to the Journal of art in society

-The Journal of Art in Society is a website dedicated to exploring interactions between art, history and social change –how does art affect society, and how does society affect art?
+The Journal of Art in Society is a website dedicated to exploring interactions between art, history and social change -- how does art affect society, and how does society affect art?

-We aim to cover a wide spectrum – our recent articles, for example, range over ancient Egypt, Victorian London, climate change, 16th century Netherlands, 1920’s Paris and New York, colonial Australia, post-war Poland, Renaissance Venice and 19th century France.
-The Journal is a permanently-ongoing work in progress so we always welcome your comments or suggestions. |
+We aim to cover a wide spectrum – our recent articles, for example, range over ancient Egypt, Victorian London, 15th century Netherlands, 19th century London, 1920’s New York, colonial Australia, post-war Poland, Renaissance Venice and 15th century France.
+The Journal, created and written primarily by Philip McCouat, is a permanently-ongoing work in progress.
+We welcome your comments. |

-A full rundown of what you'll find inside is set out below.
-You can also check our most popular articles and our country-by-country guide.
 For articles on particular eras, see our Timeline, and to find particular artists or topics, just use the search box at the top of this page.
-If you're interested to see what others have thought of us, see What You Say about the Journal.
-And don't forget, you can now follow us on Twitter @artinsociety .
+If you're interested to see what others have thought of us, see What readers say about us.
+And don't forget, you can join the thousands who follow us on Twitter at @artinsociety.

 Please feel free to contact us if you'd like to be notified when any new articles or major features are added from time to time.

--------------------------------------------------------------------------------------------------------------------------------------------------------------- Site last updated: 5 February 2019
+-------------------------------------------------------------------------------------------------------------------------------------------------------------- Site last updated: 6 October 2024

 Please feel free to contact us if you'd like to be notified when any new articles or major features are added from time to time.